webability/WAJAF/readme.txt

 - making lab for elements, lab for container in 4gl interfase, standalone and local 4gl
 - make a simple classname for expandable, separator, tab containers
+- add an attribute to check key vs list in lovfieldELement case sensitive or case insensitive

 ----